 - Verify your identity and enter the verification code.
 Click Continue.

-- Give the MDM server name and click Next.
+- Give the MDM Server Name.

-- Go back to the MDM DEP settings page and upload the Server Token you just downloaded.
+- Go back to the MDM DEP settings page and upload the Server Token you have just downloaded.

-- You can choose or ignore the settings to add pre-enrolled device or enforce user authentication, here.
+- You can choose or ignore the settings to add Pre-enrolled device or enforce User Authentication, here.